fakedrtom/SVAFotate/README.md

 ```

 Please note that this annotation will include all information available in the BED file
 for all matching SVs.
-This is the "kitchen sink" annotation for matches.
+This is the "kitchen sink" annotation for matches and will add a very
+lengthy annotation to the INFO field.

 ***mis***

-While matching SVs generally assumes the same SVTYPE.
-To see if any SVs with a differing SVTYPE
+While matching SVs are defined as having the same SVTYPE it is possible to see if any SVs with a
-also overlap with an SV from the input VCF, the `mis` choice is available.
-This will add
+different SVTYPE also overlap with an SV from the input VCF (a mismatched SV) with the `mis`
-the following annotations:
+option.
+This will add the following annotations:

 ```
 [data_source]_Mismatches		Comma-separated list of the SV_IDs of overlapping SVs from the data source with different SVTYPEs